-- 227 (71) "Standing orders" means a written protocol developed in cooperation with the camp operator and 228 signed by the staff physician or consulting physician that delineates health ailments such as minor illness 229 and injury that may routinely occur and be treated at camp, when EMS response should be used, and 230 procedures for any emergency medications and equipment that may be used by qualified camp staff 231 including: epinephrine, albuterol, nitroglycerine, AED, and oxygen. - 232 (72) "Supervisor" means a person who is responsible for the care of campers and can intervene to 233 prevent harm or respond to incident - the practice of supervision. - 234 (73) "Tempered water" means water ranging in temperature from 85°F. (29°C.) to less than 110°F. 235 (43°C.). - 236 (74) "Tent" means a collapsible shelter made of flame retardant material, in accordance with National 237 Fire Protection Association Standards, that is sustained or stretched over a supporting framework of poles, 238 ropes, and pegs. - (75) "Trained Adult" means an individual whose competency is affirmed by local statute or regulation through holding a license or certification, or camp personnel who have documented training and experience in a specific area or field. - (76) "Vault privy" has the meaning given in s.
-SPS 391.03 (9). - (77) "Vendor provided: means a third party that provides equipment and access to a program site or facility, with persons other than the camp staff responsible for the site, equipment, and supervision of the activity.
-Camp staff may accompany a group and may assist with supervision of campers, but are not responsible for the supervision of the activity. - (78) "Vessel" means "boat" as defined in (10). - (79) "Visual Obstruction" means, in reference to aquatic program activity, a feature that is manmade or natural and is on, in or near the water, that is larger than 10 feet in length by six feet in height by five feet in width and that obscures a lifeguard or attendant's line of sight. - (80) "Water distribution system" has the meaning given in s.
-SPS 381.01 (280).
+(71) "Standing orders" means a written protocol developed in cooperation with the camp operator and signed by the staff physician or consulting physician that delineates health ailments such as minor illness and injury that may routinely occur and be treated at camp, when EMS response should be used, and procedures for any emergency medications and equipment that may be used by qualified camp staff including: epinephrine, albuterol, nitroglycerine, AED, and oxygen.

+(72) "Supervisor" means a person who is responsible for the care of campers and can intervene toprevent harm or respond to incident - the practice of supervision.

+(73) "Tempered water" means water ranging in temperature from 85°F. (29°C.) to less than 110°F. (43°C.).

+(74) "Tent" means a collapsible shelter made of flame retardant material, in accordance with National Fire Protection Association Standards, that is sustained or stretched over a supporting framework of poles, ropes, and pegs.

+(75) "Trained Adult" means an individual whose competency is affirmed by local statute or regulation through holding a license or certification, or camp personnel who have documented training and experience in a specific area or field.

+242 (76) "Vault privy" has the meaning given in s.
+SPS 391.03 (9).

+(77) "Vendor provided: means a third party that provides equipment and access to a program site or facility, with persons other than the camp staff responsible for the site, equipment, and supervision of the activity.
+Camp staff may accompany a group and may assist with supervision of campers, but are not responsible for the supervision of the activity.

+247 (78) "Vessel" means "boat" as defined in (10).

+248 (79) "Visual Obstruction" means, in reference to aquatic program activity, a feature that is manmade